 System papers (up to10 pages) will present systems or tools developed as a contribution to research or practice in computing education, or perhaps to practice in education more broadly.
 An accepted system paper will describe and present the system or tool, and will also describe the theoretical basis behind it, why it was needed, how it was designed and developed, and an evaluation of its effectiveness in the context of computing education.
 Good candidates are tools and systems that are based on previously published research and have already been adopted outside their original context.

-Discussion/position papers [4-10 pages] focus on dissemination and discussion of new ideas in computing education practice or research that deserve wider awareness and discussion within the community.
-They can present preliminary results of new educational innovations, present and discuss novel educational technologies, report work-in-progress research, or raise issues of significance for the development of the discipline, eg. long term strategic needs for computing education and curricula.
-All discussion papers should have appropriate coverage of literature to support the ideas and arguments that they present.
-Because it lacks some elements of a research/system paper, a short paper is evaluated by its anticipated impact on discussions during the conference.
-At least half the presentation time allocated to a discussion paper should be used for a public discussion.
+Short papers (up to 5 pages) focus on dissemination and discussion of new ideas in computing education practice or research that merit wider awareness and discussion within the community.
+They can present preliminary results of new educational innovations, present and discuss novel educational technologies, report work-in-progress research (including promising systems or tools that have not yet been evaluated and/or adopted extensively), or raise issues of significance for the development of the discipline, such as long-term strategic needs for computing education and curricula.
+All short papers are expected to have an appropriate coverage of literature to support the ideas and arguments that they present.
+Because it lacks some elements of a research/system paper, a short paper is evaluated mainly by its anticipated impact on discussions during the conference and possible future contribution to the field of computing education.